Protocol Workstream#

 Introduction#

-The Protocol Workstream is defining the interactions between automated CMVP server assets and the NCCoE ACMVP clients supporting a proof-of-concept of automation capabilities.
-This section captures the progress made since the last report was released in September 2024.
+The Protocol Workstream defines the interactions between automated CMVP server assets and the NCCoE ACMVP clients supporting a proof-of-concept of automation capabilities.
+This section captures the progress made since the last report in September 2024.

 The ACMVP Protocol Workstream is led by Barry Fussell and Andrew Karcher of Cisco and Chris Celi of NIST with contributions from Panos Kampanakis of Amazon, Michael McCarl and Deborah Harrington of AEGISOLVE, Alex Thurston of Lightship, Stephan Mueller and Walker Riley of atsec, Mike Grimm of Microsoft, Robert Staples of NIST, and Raoul Gabiam, Michael Dimond, Kyle Vitale, Doris Rui, and Matthew Fortes of the MITRE Corporation.